Wytamma/online-beast/README.md

 ## Explanation

 Online-beast loosely follows the implementation of [Gill et al., 2020](https://academic.oup.com/mbe/article/37/6/1832/5758268?login=false) for BEAST1.
-However, most of the implementation of online-beast is handle by the default state system in BEAST2.
-Sequences are added to the latest tree in the state file.
+However, most of the implementation of online-beast is handled by the default state system in BEAST2.
 New sequences are added from the fasta file one at a time.
 The pairwise distance is calculated between the new sequence and all the other sequences in the XML file.
-The new sequence is grafted onto the tree in the `.state` file half way along the branch of the closest sequence in the XML file.
+The new sequence is grafted onto the tree in the `.state` file, half way along the branch of the closest sequence in the XML file.
 The new sequence is append to the BEAST XML file.